-Until every physicist is taking demonstrations to a local grade school at least once a year and working as colleagues with the teachers there to promote science literacy, the physics community is not doing everything possible to foster the public's appreciation of science.
+Until every physicist is taking demonstrations to a local grade school at least once a year and working as colleagues with the teachers there to promote science literacy, the physics and Astronomy community is not doing everything possible to foster the public's appreciation of science.
 There are over 820 SPS chapters in the United States and internationally.
 Almost every one of them is near several elementary and secondary schools.
-SPS can take the lead in physics outreach.
+SPS can take the lead in physics and Astronomy outreach.

-3. Multiple Career Options are Open to Those With a Degree in Physics

-There is no major that guarantees a student a job.
-Therefore, students are well-advised to pursue a course of study that maximizes their options.
-AIP has both anecdotal and statistical evidence that graduates with a Bachelor's degree in physics do well in a wide spectrum of careers, and not only in the traditional track that proceeds through physics graduate school.
+3. Multiple Career Options are Open to Those With a Degree in Physics and astronomy astronomy do well in a wide spectrum of careers, and not only in the traditional track that proceeds through physics and astronomy graduate school.
 Physics alumni are engineers, computer scientists, insurance actuaries, teachers, managers, patent lawyers, financial analysts, politicians, mathematicians, statisticians, etc. They have made careers in business, chemistry, meteorology, geology, biophysics, medicine, and many other fields.
 Peruse the SPS Careers Resources featuring profiles of physicists, careers information and statistics, and explore career opportunities.
 Find out more here: spsnational.org/career-resources.